zehao-here/projects/cuties/referral.md

 ## Analysis

-Goup A, A will unambiguously recommend agent 1, since agent 1 both has higher ability and is group A's friend.
+Group A will unambiguously recommend agent 1, since agent 1 both has higher ability and is A's friend.
 Group B has to strategically determine its choice between the two agent.
 Standing in the shoes of group B, B has the following considerations:

 Supporting agent 1: agent 1 will be selected for sure.
-Group B enjoys a better chance of a successful project, but loses its personal benefit.
+B enjoys a better chance of a successful project, but loses its personal benefit $b$.

 Supporting agent 2: with a positive probability, the weaker agent 2 will be selected, and offers group B a personal benefit.
 However, the probability of a successfully conducted project is decreased.